Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Women are more likely than men to develop osteoporosis.
 This happens partly because men have larger, stronger bones.
 Men and women older than age 50 are at the greatest risk for developing osteoporosis.
 One in 2 women and 1 in 4 men in this age group will fracture a bone because of osteoporosis.
 People who are white or Asian are more likely to develop osteoporosis than people who are Hispanic or African-American.

 Other risk factors that may increase your chances for developing osteoporosis include:

 Have a diet low in calcium and vitamin D

 Taking certain medicines, for example long-term use of corticosteroids

 Family history of osteoporosis

 Many people are unaware they have osteoporosis until they have advanced symptoms.
 These may include a broken hip or wrist, low back pain, or a hunched back.

-If you're diagnosed with osteoporosis, a number of medications are available to treat it.
-Talk to your health care provider about the type of treatment that's best for you.
+If you're diagnosed with osteoporosis, a number of medicines are available to treat it.
+Talk to your healthcare provider about the type of treatment that's best for you.

 To help prevent osteoporosis: